Skip to content

 A Message from the UDO: UW Celebrates National First-Generation College Celebration Day

-On November 8, we will join the Council for Opportunity in Education, NASPA’s Center for First-Generation Student Success, and higher education institutions across the country in celebrating National First-Generation College Celebration Day.
-This day marks the anniversary of the signing of the Higher Education Act of 1965, a pivotal moment that expanded access to higher education for many, including first-generation college students.
+On November 8, we will join the Council for Opportunity in Education, NASPA’s Center for First-Generation Student Success, and institutions across the country to celebrate National First-Generation College Celebration Day.
+This date marks the signing of the Higher Education Act of 1965, which expanded access to higher education for countless students, including first-generation pioneers.
+Each year, we host events and activities and share stories to honor your achievements and to connect you with other first-generation students, faculty, and staff.
+I look forward to celebrating with you.

-Together, we will continue to foster an environment where every first-generation student can achieve their full academic potential.
+Together, we will continue to uplift, support, and celebrate every first-generation student so that all have the opportunity to reach their full potential.

 In Community,